Adore2113/MarsHSim/docs/dev_log.md

     ♡ going to use 1000kg of water to start as a placeholder to finish the OGA functions

-    ♡ going to keep the OGA functions seperate instead of one big function with a comment to sort of group them together, I feel like that will be better for future readability
+    ♡ going to keep the OGA functions seperate instead of one big function w. a comment to sort of group them together, I feel like that will be better for future readability

     ♡ arranged some comments to be beside the line of code, I find if it's short, it does look cleaner